-We were talking about the Catholic Church and a very bad experience that someone very close to both of us had being raised by strict parents in a strict Catholic school setting.
+We were talking about the Catholic Church and a bad experience that close friend to both of us had being raised by strict parents in a strict Catholic school setting.
 I was also raised Catholic, though my experience differed from his.
 I didn’t go to parochial school, and I didn’t experience the strictness of the Catholic Church like he did, though I certainly saw evidence of it.

 In my friend’s case, the strictness and severity he experienced bordered on abuse.
 I don’t know the details, but his reactions to things religious suggest he might have some degree of PTSD as a result of his experiences.

 Therefore, let no one pass judgment on you in questions of food and drink, or with regard to a festival our new moon or a Sabbath.
 These are a shadow of the things to come, but the substance is in Christ.
-Colossians 2:16-17

 I’ve heard the following Chinese parable a couple of times.
 It’s on my mind today: